Mayitzin/ahrs/docs/source/installation.rst

 This will download and install the latest stable release of ``ahrs`` available in the `Python Package Index <https://pypi.org/>`_.

-AHRS works with Python 3.6 or later, and depends on `NumPy <https://numpy.org/>`_ and `SciPy <https://www.scipy.org/>`_.
-Intalling with ``pip`` will automatically download them if they are not present in your workspace.
+AHRS works with Python 3.6 or later, and depends on `NumPy <https://numpy.org/>`_.
+Intalling with ``pip`` will automatically download it if it's not present in your workspace.

-A second option is to download the *latest* available version in the repository and install it manually:
+A second, and more recommended, option is to download the *latest* available version in the git repository and install it manually:

 .. code-block:: console